aaltsys/doc-newwares/documents/02_transactions.rst

 .. tip::
    Sometimes unique values are required for both **NetWeight** and **GrossWeight**, but the program does not store gross weight.
-Since gross weight is by definition greated than net weight, entering gross weight in the unit **TareWeight** field will calculate the **TareWeight** as the difference between the two weights.
-Then the gross weight can be rederived from the two entries at any time.
+Since gross weight is by definition greater than net weight, entering gross weight in the unit **TareWeight** field will calculate the **TareWeight** as the difference between the two weights.
+Then the gross weight can be derived from the two entries at any later time.

 Bulk Versus Unit Entry
 =============================